-Site SDI-18,610 was recorded in 2008 by ASM Affiliates, Inc. as a shell scatter consisting of "five pieces of [C]hione shells and one fire-affected sandstone rock ... located on a knoll south of La Jolla Shores Drive, across the street from the NOAA Nation Marine Fisheries Service."
+Site SDI-18,610 was recorded in 2008 by ASM Affiliates, Inc. It is described in the site record form as a shell scatter consisting of "five pieces of chione shells and one fire affected sandstone rock ... located on a knoll south of La Jolla Shores Drive, across the street from the NOAA Nation Marine Fisheries Service."

 Located to the north of the project, across Summer Canyon, is SDI-4670 (SDM-W-5), which is the third closest site to the APE.
-According to Pigniolo and Serr (2015):

-[Site SDI-4670] was described by Malcolm Rogers as a Littoral I and II site with a shell midden, many hearths, three digging weights, and one human bone.
-The site was subsequently tested by Darcy Ike in 1976 as part of the La Jolla Scripps Institute of Oceanography.
+According to Pigniolo and Serr (2015), Site SDI-4670 "was described by Malcolm Rogers as a Littoral I and II site with a shell midden, many hearths, three digging weights, and one human bone.
+The site was subsequently tested by Darcy Ike in 1976 as part of the La Jolla Scripps Institute of Oceanography."

-Site SDI-11,075 is located almost one-quarter mile south of the project area, along the sea cliff north of the Institute of Geophysics and Planetary Physics at the Scripps Institute of Oceanography.
-It consists of a marine shell midden area containing faunal remains, marine mollusks, lithic materials, hammerstones, cores, modified flakes, and fire-affected rock centered around a hearth and "activity floor."
+Site SDI-11,075 is located almost one-quarter mile south of the project area.
+The site is along the sea cliff north of the Institute of Geophysics and Planetary Physics at the Scripps Institute of Oceanography.
+It consists of a marine shell midden area containing faunal remains, marine mollusks, lithic materials, hammerstones, cores, modified flakes, and FAR centered around a hearth and "activity floor."
 The midden at the site was reported during archaeological testing conducted in 1975 by P.M.
 Masters to extend approximately 150 centimeters in depth.

-From 2012 to 2016, BFSA conducted archaeological surveys and testing of the Stedman properties at 9030 and 9036 La Jolla Shores Lane (Smith 2012; Smith and Kraft 2016).
+In 2012, BFSA conducted an archaeological survey and test of the Stedman property at 9030 La Jolla Shores Lane (Smith 2012).
+This property is adjacent to the current investigations at 9036 La Jolla Shores Lane.
 The 2012 BFSA study for the Stedman Residence included archaeological test excavations, which produced trace amounts of prehistoric artifacts and ecofacts that were interpreted as elements of Site SDI-525 located upslope and east of La Jolla Shores Lane.
 The artifacts and ecofacts identified in 2012 were considered to have been erosionally redeposited downslope from the large prehistoric occupation site of SDI-525, and the property was evaluated as lacking any in situ archaeological deposits.
-Given the location of the project APE, the project area is considered sensitive for potentially buried cultural resources.